Chr15w1986/Python_PP3/README.md

         ![cheating](images/cheating.png)

-    - This test is also the same when entering `too high(H)` and trying to force the AI past 1 and lower.
+    - This test is also the same when entering `too high(H)` and trying to force the AI past 1 and lower
     - The game then ends with a final statement `Chris, Do you want to restart the game?
 [Y/N]`
         - If I input anything other than `y` or `n`, input validation has been written to prevent an invalid character or letter apart from `y` or `n`